 2. Portugal has a population of around 10.29 million.
 If you were to divide the area of the country into square miles, you’d find around 111 people on average in each division.

-3. Most of the country’s population, around 97%, is Roman Catholic.
+3. One of the facts about religion: most of the country’s population, around 97%, is Roman Catholic.

-4. Portugal holds the title for being the oldest European nation-state.
+4. Portugal is the oldest European nation-state.
 It has had the same borders since the year 1139.
+It was a kingdom until 1910 when it became a republic.

 5. Portugal is the first country that made the inclusion of fingerprints on one’s identity card compulsory.